mpopov576/ml_uni_projects/everyday_object_recognition/data/README.md

-The dataset is: Common Objects in Context (COCO)
+The dataset is: Common Objects in Context (COCO).

+COCO is a large-scale object detection, segmentation, and captioning dataset.